AliNoor1/BuildIt/README.md

 # BuildIt

-For Git workflow guidelines and examples see: [CONTRIBUTING.md](/CONTRIBUTING.md)
+For Git workflow guidelines, discussion and examples see: [CONTRIBUTING.md](/CONTRIBUTING.md)

 ## Vision Statement